Finding the best keywords for SEO doesn’t have to be hard.

 Hope this makes the concept of search intent more clear to you.

-4. Understand the corresponding stage in buyer’s journey
+Understand the buyer’s journey to find better keywords

 Understanding the buyer’s journey and its different stages will help you pick the right keywords that align with each of these stages.
 Then you can use these keywords to craft content and target users in these different stages of the buyer’s journey.